 Because these injuries are often so severe and pressing, lawyers typically get to work as soon as possible after being retained for traumatic brain injury cases.
 The importance of helping someone who cannot cognate well is paramount.

 Additionally, when an insurance company hears that someone has a potential brain injury from a car crash or any other type of accident, they usually begin working hard to disprove liability, or to argue that the injury was not as severe as the plaintiff claims.
-A lawyer working on behalf of a TBI victim must beat the insurance companies at their own game by retaining a private investigator, speaking with police officers, EMTs, or requesting body cam footage.
+A lawyer working on behalf of a TBI victim must beat the insurance companies at their own game by retaining a private investigator, speaking with police officers, EMTs, or requesting body cam footage or other evidence.
 Given all these factors that play into a traumatic brain injury case, any delay could negatively affect a plaintiff’s ability to recover.

 During an initial consultation with a potential client who has sustained a TBI, the lawyer is trying to determine the basics of the case so that they could assess what the potential is for liability.
 Medical records are particularly important because they often play a primary role in determining both liability and potential damages.